The Sequence of Kai

 You wouldn’t say that if you’d read his work!

 They weren’t all written the same way, but they all said the same thing.

 In the about section of his channel, I find a link to his website.
 There’s no way to buy his gospel here it seems but you can buy a very short looking book for the equivalent of about £5.

 ‘10 steps to finding God when you need him most.’
 Only 50 pages or so.
 If his power really only works on original copies of his books then it makes sense to sell something shorter than a gospel.

 I try to buy one but I’m told it’s out of stock.
 Not too surprising with a sub number as big as his.

 I hear the fumbling of keys and then the click of the lock.
-I drop my phone on the couch and rush into the hall.
+Dropping my phone on the couch, I rush into the hall.
 Trish is always too engrossed in conversation to get her keys ready before she reaches the door, that’s why I always listen for them.